How to Check and Enable TPM For Windows 11 Update

 Protect the integrity of the platform

-Regardless of the operating system of the TPM, it is to ensure the integrity of the platform.
-This is to ensure that when the computer starts, it starts with a combination of trusted hardware and software and continues until the operating system is fully started and the application program starts to run.
+Regardless of the operating system of the TPM, its primary function is to ensure the integrity of the platform, guaranteeing that the computer starts with a trusted combination of hardware and software, and continues to run securely until the operating system and application programs are fully started.

-TPM can also achieve platform integrity through Microsoft Office 365 licensing and Outlook Exchange, and ensuring the integrity of TPM mainly lies in the firmware and operating system.
-The Unified Extensible Firmware Interface (UEFI) can use TPM to form a root of trust.
-For example, TPM creates a trust chain for the Trusted Execution Technology (TXT), which can remotely prove that the computer is using the software of the specified hardware.
+TPM ensures platform integrity through Microsoft Office 365 licensing and Outlook Exchange, and its integrity is mainly maintained by the firmware and operating system.
+It can form a root of trust with the Unified Extensible Firmware Interface (UEFI), creating a trust chain for Trusted Execution Technology (TXT) that can remotely verify the computer is using specified hardware software.

 TPM can encrypt the entire disk or any partition of the hard disk

-In addition to being used for the startup process and hard disk encryption, TPM can also encrypt system logins and application software logins.
-For example, the login information and passwords of our commonly used MSN can be encrypted by TPM before transmission.
-This can effectively prevent our personal information and passwords from being stolen.
+TPM is not only used for startup processes and hard disk encryption, but also for encrypting system logins and application software logins.
+For instance, TPM can encrypt login information and passwords, such as those for commonly used software like MSN, before transmission, thereby protecting personal information and passwords from being stolen.

 The difference between the old version (1.2) and the new version (2.0) of TPM